Wyatt's rebellion: Suffolk hides

-Coincident with 25 January start date for the rebellion, a messenger from Mary arrived to tell Suffolk that he was to come to court.
+Coincident with 25 January as a start date for the rebellion, a messenger from Mary arrived to tell Suffolk that he was to come to court.
 He hid his true intentions by saying, "I was comyng to her grace.
 Ye may see I am booted and spurred redy to ryde.”
 He gave the messenger a reward and drink and escaped.
 Suffolk gathered up as much money as he could and rode without stopping to Lutterworth, where others joined him.
 On the morning of 29 January, Suffolk read Wyatt’s proclamation in Leicester, and on the next day, he led his troops toward Coventry where there were others who believed in the rebellion and were expected to open the gates for him.
 But with the rebellion having been exposed, the gates were closed and the walls defended.

 Suffolk was ill, and learning that he was now a wanted man, he took refuge with his brother, Lord John Grey.
 They hid in the cottage of one of Lord Grey's gamekeepers, intending to lie low until they could escape abroad.
 Deciding that the cottage was not safe, Suffolk hid in the hollow of a nearby old decaying tree.
 He stayed there for two days and a night in the cold of winter and without food.
 Either because of the reward, or fear of retribution for aiding Suffolk, the gamekeeper betrayed Suffolk’s hiding place.
 When troops arrived, they found Suffolk warming himself by a fire, unable to endure the cold any longer.
 His brother was found buried under some bundles of hay.
 The two were arrested and imprisoned in the Tower of London.